threegold116/ARPO-OCT/README.md

 ## 🏃 Quick Start

-Reproducing ARPO requires three steps: cold start fine-tuning, ARPO training, and evaluation.
+Reproducing ARPO requires three steps: cold start fine-tuning (optional), ARPO training, and evaluation.
 Below, we will provide a detailed explanation.

-## ❄️ Cold-Start SFT Stage
+## ❄️ Cold-Start SFT Stage (Optional)

+This stage is meant to help you reproduce our experimental results.
+If your want to RL from scratch, you can skip this stage.

 ### 1. Environment Setup